ruiyuh/ruiyu_projs/ir_sys/README.md

 **Formula:**

-See BM25_fomula.pdf in the references folder
+See 'BM25_fomula.pdf' in the reference folder